Public transportation in Stockholm

 Stockholm Public Transport, SL, is responsible for buses, underground trains, commuter trains, trams, and certain ferry lines in Greater Stockholm.

-A single ticket is valid for 75 minutes, costs 39 SEK (26 SEK for senior citizens and children/teenagers/students up to the age of 20), and can be purchased at SL's ticket machines, through their app, or directly at the turnstiles using a credit card.
-It's also possible to buy 24-hour, 72-hour, and 30-day tickets.
+A single ticket is valid for 75 minutes, costs 39 SEK (26 SEK for senior citizens and children/teenagers/students up to the age of 20), and can be purchased at SL's customer service shops, through their app, or directly at the turnstiles and on buses using a credit card.
+It's also possible to buy 24-hour, 72-hour, 7-day and 30-day tickets.
 A parent with a stroller gets to ride for free on any of Stockholm's buses.

 Stockholm's public transport system also has an accessibility guarantee to ensure that travelers with different disabilities reach their destinations.